xsolla/store-unity-sdk/Assets/Xsolla/README.md

 ### Import package from an archive

-1. Download the SDK from [CDN](https://cdn.xsolla.net/sdk-unity-assets/xsolla-commerce-sdk.zip) or [GitHub](https://github.com/xsolla/store-unity-sdk/releases).
+1. [Download the latest SDK version](https://github.com/xsolla/store-unity-sdk/raw/refs/heads/master/xsolla-unity-sdk-latest.unitypackage) (recommended) or choose the required SDK version on [GitHub](https://github.com/xsolla/store-unity-sdk/releases) and download it.

-**NOTE:**
-Only the latest version of the SDK is available through CDN.
-If you need a different version, you can download it from GitHub.

 2. Unzip the package.
 3. In the Unity editor, go to **Assets > Import Package > Custom Package** in the main menu and select the SDK.
 4. Follow the [integration guide](https://developers.xsolla.com/sdk/unity/integrate-complete-solution/get-started/) to configure project on Xsolla side.